anon-blue/anon.blue/README.txt

  to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3
   Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flem ingsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his ow n 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
-He is a violent felon!
-Please alert the police!
-Thank you! <3
+Wanted for raping his sister and his ow n 3 year old daughter (at the time was only 2) he nbuhuhjhhggggggggggggggggggggg gggggggggggggggggggggjkrjhgidjodjfprefeder4r]]rf[r4f[4]fp4lf[rrlfpr you! <3
  !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flem ingsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and his ow n 3 year old daughter (at the time was only 2) he is very un well and has access